Workflow Dialog Boxes: General Information

 }

-In the code above, the FormClose dialog box with the Select Reason title is declared.
+In the code above, the FormClose dialog box with the Select Reason title has been declared.

 3. You register the dialog box in the screen configuration by specifying the dialog box name in the WithForms method.
 An example is shown in the following code.